pinnaculum/galacteek/galacteek/docs/manual/en/settings.rst

 With this setting you can select which web profile you want enabled by default when you open a browser tab.
-This setting is set by default to *minimal*.
-If you want the IPFS Javascript API always enabled you should select *ipfs* here.
+This setting is set by default to *ipfs*.
+If you want the IPFS Javascript API always enabled you should select *ipfs* here, or *web3* if you want both the IPFS and Ethereum API enabled.

+When the browser needs the JS API to render a page it will automatically use at least the *ipfs* profile (if *minimal* is the default).